jlucas86/e-commerce/README.md

 ## Fontend funtionality

-- get user information excluding password
+- get user information excluding password @ready
-- add a new user with role included
+- add a new user with role included @ready
-- update user informaton
+- update user informaton @ready
-- delete user
+- delete user @ready

-- get a store
+- get a store @ready
-- add a store if user is a seller
+- add a store if user is a seller exclude user that ownes it @ready
-- update store information
+- update store information @ready
-- delete store (maybe? this should just disable it from being found)
+- delete store (maybe? this should just disable it from being found) @ready

+add image later
-- get product
+- get product @ready
+- get a group of products that was not displayed @ready
-- add product
+- add product @ready
 - update price, image, and descripition of product
-- delete product
+- delete product @ready

-- get cart
+- get cart @ready
-- update cart
+- update cart @ready

-- get order
+- get order @ready
+- get all orders @ready
-- add order
+- add order @ready

-- get payment method ( retrun with the first 12 card numbers replaced with '*') @ready
+- get payment method ( retrun with the first 12 card numbers replaced with '*' and redacts cvc number) @ready
+- gat all payment methods associated with a user ( retrun with the first 12 card numbers replaced with '*' and redacts cvc number) @ready
 - add payment method @ready
 - update payment method (only update experation date) @ready
 - delete payment method (maybe? this should just disable it from being found)